Vercel AI SDK runtime authorization

 Context-aware rules

-Policies can reference user identity, role, environment, time of day, and session state for dynamic authorization decisions.
+Policies can reference user identity, role, environment, time of day, and session state for dynamic policy decisions.

 Graceful denials